INOSIM Software GmbH is a German company developing software for production planning and production optimization.

 In November 2015, INOSIM Software GmbH announced that “The new INOSIM CAPE-OPEN Interface extends our tools by data and calculation methods taken from scientific databases.
 It allows the integration of physical and thermodynamical data pools into the simulation in order to compute material properties.”

 On December 17, 2020, INOSIM Software GmbH decided to resign from CO-LaN.
+On January 14, 2021, CO-LaN Management Board acknowledged the decision taken by INOSIM Software GmbH.

 CO-LaN regrets INOSIM Software GmbH’s decision but is confident that use of CAPE-OPEN by INOSIM Software GmbH will continue.